orlof/dcpu-admiral/README.md

  ^
 </pre>

-Error codes are not yet documented and will change in every release.
+Error codes are documented in admiral.txt included in Admiral releases.

 There is full support for floating point; operators with mixed type operands convert the integer operand to floating point:

 <pre>